LuqiPan/LuqiPan.github.io/_posts/operating-systems/2014-02-17-note-weenix.md

 11. how to dirty the page frame that particular inode is residing in
 12. nice extension for s5_remove_dirent?
 13. can we always assume that vnode->vn_len == inode->s5_size
+14. about linkcount, 0 or 1
+15. the order of pin, unpin, dirty

+####If I have time

+- S5_NAME_LEN off by one